learnbyexample/Command-line-text-processing/gnu_awk.md

 ...
 ```

+**Prerequisites**

-* Assumes that you are familiar with programming concepts like variables, printing, control structures, arrays, etc
+* familiarity with programming concepts like variables, printing, control structures, arrays, etc
-* Assumes that you are familiar with regular expressions
+* familiarity with regular expressions
     * if not, check out **ERE** portion of [GNU sed regular expressions](./gnu_sed.md#regular-expressions) which is close enough to features available in `gawk`
-* Refer to [Gawk: Effective AWK Programming](https://www.gnu.org/software/gawk/manual/) manual for complete reference, has information on other `awk` versions as well as POSIX capabilities
+* see [Gawk: Effective AWK Programming](https://www.gnu.org/software/gawk/manual/) manual for complete reference, has information on other `awk` versions as well as notes on POSIX standard

 <br>